ianfnelson/blog.iannelson.uk/content/posts/2010-04-09-testing-ioc-registrations.md

 When I first started writing automated unit tests for my code, I remember getting carried away writing lots of tiny little tests, each with a single Assert.
 It felt good initially to see all those green ticks, but rapidly became a maintenance headache, and I am now happier having fewer less-brittle tests that do more.

-I think it’s great when tools like [AutoMapper][1] provide powerful methods like&#8230;
+I think it’s great when tools like [AutoMapper][1] provide powerful methods like…

-&#8230;allowing me to test large swathes of the system configuration with a single, stable test.
+…allowing me to test large swathes of the system configuration with a single, stable test.

 I wanted to write a similar test to check that all the necessary system dependencies for my MVC application could be resolved by the IoC container.
 Here’s what I came up with: